A survey and analysis of TLS interception mechanisms and motivations: Session splitting and key sharing

 \subsubsection{SSLKEYLOGFILE}

 Some browsers (e.g., Chrome, Firefox) can be asked to write TLS secrets to a log file~\cite{sslkeylog-nss} (e.g., PMS, MS, or handshake/application traffic secrets for TLS 1.3), which allow for passive decryption of the corresponding TLS traffic.
 This mechanism is generally enabled by setting the SSLKEYLOGFILE environment variable to a writable path.
 This approach has been adopted by some antivirus applications~\cite{avast-sslkeylog} by pointing the environment variable of browser processes to, e.g., a Windows named pipe.
+A similar approach for unsupported applications consists in instrumenting the application's TLS library to extract the TLS secrets, see~\cite{BatesPNHTBA14,peetch}.

 \subhead{Key exfiltration} By leveraging SSLKEYLOGFILE or by modifying the TLS implementation, keys can then be exfiltrated to a middlebox to provide filtering capabilities without splitting the TLS session, see LOCKS~\cite{locks}.
-Commercial solutions for cloud environments also propose to scan a virtual machine memory on TLS handshakes to recover and aggregate session keys without application modification~\cite{nubeva-tls-decrypt}.
+Commercial solutions for cloud environments also propose to scan a virtual machine memory upon finishing a TLS handshake to recover and aggregate session keys without application modification~\cite{nubeva-tls-decrypt}.

 \subhead{Issues} Support for this feature is limited to few applications and restricted (e.g., user warning, or special builds~\cite{sslkeylog-nss}) due to the obvious potential for misuse, i.e., this could enable easier and less privileged traffic-intercepting malware.
 Similar to DH key sharing on the server-side (§\ref{sec:dh-key-share-vanilla}), the key exfiltration requires a separate infrastructure.
 This is especially problematic on the client-side, arguably more hostile than a controlled server environment.